Customer retention is more valuable than customer acquisition.

 You can also improve your customer retention rates by announcing new products, deals, and other updates on social.
 That’s a great way to generate buzz around your social channels.
 Here, for instance, is an email from ecommerce bra shop Harper Wilde.

-There are loads of apps you can use to automate and optimize your social media engagement.
+There are loads of apps you can use to automate and optimize your social media engagement, and creating a social media marketing plan is pretty easy.
 (Check out the Apps section below for details and links.)

 You can even put your social buttons in your emails.

 Social media can help with customer retention by letting you target past buyers.
 With Facebook and Instagram, for instance, you can create target audiences based on pages that customers visited – like, say, a “Thank you” page after making a purchase – or on certain events.

 When it comes to customer acquisition, so much of the targeting that online store owners do on Facebook is guesswork, at least initially.

 They’re educated guesses though, at least, which are based on locations, or age groups, or interests, or gender.

 But when you use social media to target past customers, it removes the guesswork.

 You know the people on the receiving end of these ads made purchases on your site, making social targeting a valuable tool for your customer retention strategy.

 So give this tactic a try – we’re sure that you’ll see the importance of customer retention if you can generate some results.